Find here the various projects we are currently running and some projects we have completed recently.

 In August 2023 we started a mangrove restoration project in Alor (Indonesia), in collaboration with Thresher Shark Indonesia.
 Mangroves are nursery grounds for a variety of coral reef inhabitants, thus one of our priorities is their protection.

-Since 2021 we are involved in shark & ray conservation programs in Kenya.
-Both species are heavily overfished worldwide and serious protection is crucial.
+Since 2021 we are involved in Elasmobranchs (sharks, rays and skates) conservation programs in Kenya.
+These species are heavily overfished worldwide and serious protection is crucial.

 Reef protection & restoration, Pemuteran (Indonesia)